Coffee Shop Profit Margins: What to Expect and How to Improve Them

 Nitro cold brew$5.50$0.8085%

-Lower margins than beverages, but drive traffic and ticket size.
+Food has lower margins than beverages but drives traffic and ticket size:

 Pastry (wholesale)$3.50$1.7550%